 On December 26, 2023, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") and related Registration Rights Agreement with B. Riley Principal Capital II, LLC ("B. Riley").
 Upon the terms and subject to the satisfaction of the conditions set forth in the Purchase Agreement, the Company has the right, in our sole discretion, to sell to B. Riley up to \$10.0 million in aggregate gross proceeds of newly issued shares of the Company's Common Stock (the "ELOC").
-During the three months ended March 31, 2024 the Company issued 1,187,398 shares to B. Riley under the ELOC for \$2.7 million in aggregate gross proceeds.
-During the three months ended March 31, 2024, the Company recognized \$ 0.4 million of related stock issuance costs and \$0.1 million of service fee costs which are included in transaction costs within the condensed consolidated statements of operations and comprehensive loss.
+During the nine months ended September 30, 2024 the Company issued 1,187,398 shares to B. Riley under the ELOC for \$2.7 million in aggregate gross proceeds.
+During the nine months ended September 30, 2024, the Company recognized \$ 0.4 million of related stock issuance costs and \$0.1 million of service fee costs which are included in transaction costs within the condensed consolidated statements of operations and comprehensive loss.
+The Company did not issue any shares under the ELOC during the three months ended September 30, 2024.